SMNIK/Haynes-Shockley-experiment/README.md

 # Coding structure (or how to code)
 ### First step
 > How to code a simple project and improve it?
+1) The first point is considering that we have an excel file of data with few sheets, which we need to plot them as x and y axes.
+So, the first idea is the "flights.py" file, with repetitive lines.
+2)